(Klik di piksha we de ontop so to watch video for dis leson)

 ChatCompletionMessage(content=None, role='assistant', function_call=None, tool_calls=[ChatCompletionMessageToolCall(id='call_pOsKdUlqvdyttYB67MOj434b', function=Function(arguments='{"location":"San Francisco"}', name='get_current_time'), type='function')])

-Function code wey go carry out di work:
+Function code wey go run the task:

 def get_current_time(location):